bli25/RSEM_tutorial/README.md

  ![RSEM references](images/ref_files.png)

  Let us take a closer look at `mouse_ref.transcripts.fa` (a snippet is shown below).
 It is a multi-FASTA file containing extracted sequences.
-For each sequence, the first line provides its identifier, which consists of its transcript_id and transcript_name, separated by an underscore.
-The second line provides the sequence itself.
+For each sequence, the first line provides its identifier and the second line provides its sequence.

  ![mouse_ref.transcripts.fa snippet](images/ref_fasta_snippet.png)